 WPI is the Massachusetts Affiliate University for Project Lead The Way (PLTW), a nonprofit organization that provides a transformative learning experience for K-12 students and teachers across the U.S. Each summer WPI offers PLTW core training to prepare educators to teach PLTW courses.
-WPI hosts an annual PLTW fall conference, assists with the implementation of the PLTW curricular programs, and provides ongoing support to PLTW schools in MA and other New England states.
+WPI hosts the Project Lead the Way Networking Conference, and provides ongoing support to PLTW schools in MA and other New England states.

-Below is information on the Project Lead The Way curriculum, how to become a PLTW school, our annual conference, corporate support opportunities, and how WPI students can earn college credit.
-Other PLTW questions should be directed to Terry Adams, PLTW Program Manager in the STEM Education Center at WPI.
+Below is information on the Project Lead The Way curriculum, how to become a PLTW school, the conference, corporate support opportunities, and how WPI students can earn college credit.
+Other PLTW questions should be directed to Martha Cyr, Director of Strategic Growth: PLTW in the STEM Education Center at WPI.

 Project Lead The Way (PLTW) creates an engaging environment and empowers students to develop in-demand knowledge and skills necessary to thrive in an evolving world.
 Through pathways in computer science, engineering, and biomedical science, K-12 students learn problem-solving strategies, critical and creative thinking, and how to communicate and collaborate through hands-on activities, projects, and problems reflective of real-world scenarios and careers.

-The PLTW curriculum is offered in over 9,000 schools, including more than 80 in Massachusetts.
+The PLTW curriculum is offered in over 10,000 schools, including 241 in Massachusetts.
 PLTW curricular programs are aligned to national standards, including the Next Generation Science Standards and Common Core State Standards for Mathematics and English Language Arts.

 To help you make a decision on PLTW's appropriateness for your district or school, be sure to thoroughly review PLTW's webpage that details the steps to starting a PLTW curricular program.
 You will find information on all the offerings including course descriptions, outlines, resumes, and standards alignment.
 Plus you can get information on the necessary investment, register your district or school, and access the PLTW Implementation Guide.
-If you have questions after reviewing the materials, contact PLTW or Terry Adams, PLTW Program Manager in the STEM Education Center at WPI.
+If you have questions after reviewing the materials, contact Mary Laturnau, PLTW's Director of School Engagement for Massachusetts.